 Gaps in controls and assurance: Any issues implementing controls or activities which enforce a control that do not go ahead are known as gaps in controls.
-Gaps in assurances show us what we need to improve on to ensure we can deliver assurances that the risk is progressing.
+Gaps in assurances show u deliver assurances that the risk is progressing.

 Mitigating actions: actions, which when taken, will either reduce or eliminate the likelihood of the risk occurring or reduce the organisations exposure to that risk.